Our Groups

 Established in September 2020, Comfortably UN-Numb was intended to meet a desperate need: the notable lack of adequate local outpatient programming for those with substance use issues.
 Many addicted have too many responsibilities to attend residential treatment, but need to develop recovery tools than cannot easily be gained at a daily recovery meeting.

-Designed to meet this need, Comfortably UN-Numb is a four-week intensive outpatient recovery group hosted weekdays at Umbrella from 9-11:30am.
+Designed to meet this need, Comfortably UN-Numb is a four-week intensive outpatient recovery group hosted weekdays at Umbrella from 9:30-noon, with lunch provided one day per week.
 Intended for about 15-20 participants, Comfortably UN-Numb covers topics that are critical to progress in early recovery.
 These include gratitude, forgiveness, relapse prevention, and trigger management, among others.
 As they progress through the four week program, participants develop tools of recovery while building connection and a sense of community.
 Most find Comfortably UN-Numb so valuable and enjoyable that they wish it were longer!

 Those wishing to attend must pre-register by calling 250-380-0595 or emailing wecanhelp@umbrellasociety.ca.